hakimamarullah/docker-kingdom/README.md

-Sure!
-Here’s the enhanced README with the additional instructions for Kubernetes, Minikube, database migration, and other details:

----

 # Backend Setup Guide

 Welcome to the backend setup repository!
 This guide will walk you through the steps required to configure and deploy the backend services using Kubernetes, Minikube, and associated tools.